victorchall/EveryDream2trainer/doc/ATWEAKING.md

     --lr_warmup_steps 100 ^

 Cosine scheduler also has a "decay period" to define how long it takes to get to zero LR as it tapers.
 By default, the trainer sets this to slightly longer than it will take to get to your ```--max_epochs``` number of steps, so LR doesn't go all the way to zero and waste compute time near the end of training.
-However, if you want to tweak, you have to set the number of steps yourself and estimate what that will be based on your max_epochs, batch_size, and number of training images.
-If you set this, be sure to watch your LR log in tensorboard to make sure it does what you expect.
+However, if you want to tweak, you have to set the number of steps yourself and estimate what that will be based on your max_epochs, batch_size, and number of training images.  **If you set this, be sure to watch your LR log in tensorboard to make sure it does what you expect.**

     --lr_decay_steps 2500 ^

 If decay steps is too low, your LR will bottom out to zero, then start rising again, following a cosine waveform, which is probably a dumb idea.
-If it is way too high, it will just never taper off and you might as well use constant LR scheduler instead.
+If it is way too high, it will never taper off and you might as well use constant LR scheduler instead.

 ## Gradient accumulation